ozalpozqur/altogic-auth-vue3/README.md

 * How to create a home screen and authorize only logged-in users.
 * How to create different routes using the vue-router.
 * How to create an authentication flow by conditionally rendering between these pages whether a user is logged-in or not.
+* How to authenticate users using magic link
+* How to update user profile info and upload a profile picture
 * And we will integrate Altogic authentication with the email/password method.

 If you are new to Vue applications, this tutorial is definitely for you to understand the basics and even advanced concepts.